Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Problem Formulation

 where the expectation is with respect to the local randomness that is generated in the execution of the protocol.
-We emphasize that $x^n$ and $y^n$ are deterministic sequences and the distortion is the worst-case expected absolute error.
+We emphasize that $\mathbf{x}^k$ are deterministic sequences and the distortion is the worst-case expected absolute error over all possible sequences.

+\emph{Privacy:} Since an approximation protocol computes an estimate instead of the exact function we must require these two privacy conditions: \begin{enumerate} \item \emph{Protocol Privacy:} The protocol should only reveal the approximate computation. \item \emph{Approximation Privacy:} The approximate computation should not inherently reveal more information than the exact computation would have. \end{enumerate} The first privacy condition is a property of the protocol, while the second is a property of the approximation that it produces.
+In the next two paragraphs we formalize this first condition, requiring that the protocols securely compute the randomized function estimate with {\em unconditional protocol privacy}.
+Later on, in Section~\ref{sec:Privacy}, we will analyze the privacy implications inherent to replacing an exact computation with the approximate estimate that our proposed protocols provide, and propose an approximation privacy condition that is satisfied if the approximation can be made arbitrarily close to the exact computation with arbitrarily high probability.

-{\bf Security:} We will consider protocols that achieve {\em unconditional privacy} for {\em semi-honest} parties.
-The semi-honest assumption means that the parties will correctly follow the protocol.
-Unconditional privacy against Alice and Bob means that after the execution of the protocol, the views of Alice and Bob do not reveal any information, in a strong statistical sense, about the other party's sequence.
-Unconditional privacy against Charlie means that after the execution of the protocol, the view of Charlie does not reveal any information, in a strong statistical sense, about $(x^n,y^n)$ other what can be inferred from $\hat{F}_n(x^n,y^n)$.
-Let the random variables $V_A$, $V_B$, and $V_C$ respectively denote the views of Alice, Bob, and Charlie after the execution of the protocol.
+We will consider protocols that are unconditionally private against a colluding coalition of $t$ {\em semi-honest} parties $T \subset \{1, \ldots, n\}$, for $t < k/2$.
+The semi-honest assumption requires that each party will correctly follow the protocol, but may attempt to gather information about other parties' data from the view available to it.
+Unconditional privacy requires that after the execution of the protocol, the views of any coalition of size $t < k/2$ do not reveal any more information, in a strong statistical sense, about the private inputs and function estimates of the other parties, than what can be inferred from the function estimates and inputs of the coalition.
+We use the notation $V_T := \{V_i : i \in T\}$ and $\mathbf{x}_T := \{\mathbf{x}_i : i \in T\}$ to denote the views and input sequences of the parties in coalition $T$, and likewise, $\mathbf{x}_{\bar{T}} := \{\mathbf{x}_i : i \in \bar{T}\}$ to denote the input sequences of the parties {\em not} in coalition $T$.